Lonestar Kashmir FC: 2020–present

 Lonestar Kashmir later participated in the JKFA Professional League during its inaugural 2020–21 season.
 Later they took part in the Real Kashmir Cup in 2021 and reached to the semi-finals.
 In May 2021, the club announced that Kashmir Observer will be their official media partner for the 2020–21 season.
 The following season in July 2021, Rogelio Juárez Robinson became the first Panamanian footballer to sign with Lonestar from Jamaican side Mount Pleasant Football Academy.

 In July 2021, the club participated in the inaugural season of JKFA Professional League, the first professional league in the Indian state of Jammu and Kashmir, organised by Jammu and Kashmir Football Association (JKFA) and J&K Sports Council.
 They finished on sixth place.
+In 2022, Lonestar Kashmir reached semi-finals of Christmas Gold Cup.

 Rivalry

 Lonestar Kashmir has a rivalry with their fellow Jammu & Kashmir-based club Real Kashmir FC.
 The team has also participated in the inaugural 2020–21 Real Kashmir Cup, which was actually hosted by Real Kashmir FC at the TRC Turf Ground.